 The beautiful thing about this salad is you can adapt it to whatever fresh herbs and vegetables are in season.
 This particular salad features radishes and celery for vegetables, and parsley and tarragon for herbs.

-For mild onion flavor, and because it’s chive season right now, this French green lentil and quinoa salad also features fragrant green chive stems and their edible lavender flowers.
-If you don’t have chives, add some finely minced red onion.
+For mild onion flavor, because it’s chive season right now, this green lentil and quinoa salad features fragrant green chive stems and their edible lavender flowers.
+If you don’t have chives, add green onions, finely minced red onion, or chopped garlic scapes instead.

 About fresh tarragon: